olinjs/olinjs/deepdives/WebGL/README.md

 gl.drawArrays(gl.TRIANGLES, 0, 3);
 ```
 Now we should see a triangle take up most of the canvas with different color vertices interpolated across the triangle.
 The `bufferData` method fills the last bound buffer with data.
 We have to use a javascript typed array which is why `new Float32Array(arr)` is used.
 We needed to rebind the buffers to fill them as the last bound buffer was the color buffer, and I wanted to put the position code before the color.
 The `mat4.create()` uses a library included in this lesson called gl-matrix to create an 4x4 identity matrix.
 The library allows for matrix manipulation in javascript, so is very useful.
 Finally we set our uniforms and call draw.
 There are many different functions to set uniforms.
 The one we used sets a 4x4 matrix of floats from an array, and in general the name of the method reflects the data it creates.
 The `drawArrays` method tells gl how it should draw the values in the buffer, where to start in the buffer, and how many times it should move the pointer.

-##And Now the Model Part
+Gl can draw the values in the buffer in a few different ways.
+Most of the time `gl.TRIANGLES` will be what you want.
+However, if you want to learn more about different drawing see Appendix B.

 #Appendix A: Mathematical Concepts